cu-hpsc/hpsc-lab7/README.md

 -----

 Let's do some profiling as we change the matrix size and number of processes.
 Keep in mind that Summit has 20 processing units per node.
+Keep the run times under a minute.

 How does this compare to the lecture code?